Decay and vanishing of some axially symmetric D-solutions of the Navier-Stokes equations

 \section{Abstract}

 We study axially symmetric D-solutions of the 3 dimensional Navier-Stokes equations.
 The first result is an a priori decay estimate of the velocity for general domains.
 The second is an a priori decay estimate of the vorticity in $\bR^3$, which improves the corresponding results in the literature.
-In addition, we prove a similar decay of full 3d solutions except for a small set of angles, which seems to be the first quantitative decay result for general D solutions.
+In addition, we prove a similar decay of full 3d solutions except for a small set of angles.

 Next we turn to D-solutions which are periodic in the third variable and prove vanishing result under a reasonable condition.
 As a corollary we prove that axially symmetric D-solutions in the slab $\bR^2 \times I$ with suitable boundary condition is $0$.
 Here $I$ is any finite interval.
 To the best of our knowledge, this seems to be the first vanishing result on a 3 dimensional D-solution without extra integral or decay or smallness assumption on the solution.